 The PMC BiSerial-III-HW2 also supports an SDLC interface.
 This is a synchronous interface with separate clock and data inputs and outputs.
-Each message is delimited by start/stop flag characters consisting of an eight-bit (0x7E) pattern.
-In order to avoid false flag detection from the data pattern, if five consecutive ones appear anywhere in the data stream, an additional zero is inserted to avoid having six consecutive one bits.
+Each message is delimited by eight-bit flag characters.
+The beginning flag and the ending flag enclose the SDLC frame.
+Both beginning and ending flags have the binary format 01111110.
+The ending flag for one frame may serve as the beginning flag for the next frame.
+Alternatively, the ending zero of an ending flag may serve as the beginning zero of a beginning flag, thus forming the pattern '0111110111110'.
+Also, the transmitter inserts multiple flags between frames to maintain the active state of the link if time fill is required.
+In order to avoid false flag detection from the data pattern, the SDLC interface uses zero insertion.
+If five consecutive ones appear anywhere in the data stream, a zero is inserted to avoid having six consecutive one bits.
 On the receive side, when five ones are received the sixth bit is monitored.
 If it is a zero, it is removed from the data stream, if it is a one then either a start/stop flag or an abort character (0xFE) has been detected.
+Any ending flag may be followed by a frame, by another flag, or by an idle condition.
+The idle condition is signaled by a minimum of 15 consecutive one bits.
+As long as one bits continue to be sent, the link remains in the idle state.

 To send a message, write the message data to the transmit DPRs, specify the start and stop addresses and configuration control bits, then enable the transmitter.
+The state-machine will load the start address, send the beginning flag character and then send the data sequentially LSB first until the end address is reached and the ending flag is sent.
+As soon as the beginning flag is sent, the sending status bit will be asserted.
+At that time the ending address will be latched in the transmitter and new addresses can be written for the next message to be sent.
+This message will be sent as soon as the current message completes.
+If a new transmit starting address is not written, the transmitter will continue reading data with the next address after the stop address of the additional message-frame.

-The statemachine will load the start address, send the opening flag character and begin sending data sequentially LSB first until the end address is reached and the closing flag is sent.
-If the TX clear is enabled, the transmitter will be automatically disabled when the transmission is complete.
-Otherwise, the transmitter will wait, pointing at the next address after the end address.
-If additional data has been or is later written to the DPR, a new message can be started by entering a new end address.
-The transmit state-machine will then start a new message and continue sending data until the new end address has been reached.
+If the TX clear is enabled, the transmitter will be automatically disabled and the TX interrupt will be asserted when no more message frames have been requested.
+If the TX clear is not enabled, the transmitter will remain enabled after the last message, but the TX interrupt will still be asserted.
+When multiple frames are being sent, the frame done interrupt will be asserted at the end of each message-frame.
+The TX interrupt will only occur after the last frame and the transmitter will wait, pointing at the next address after the end address.
+If additional data has been or is later written to the DPR, a new message can be started by entering a new end address (and optionally a new start address).
+The transmit state-machine will then start the new message and continue sending data until the new end address has been reached.
 If the end of the second DPR block is reached before the end address, the transmitter will proceed to the beginning of the first DPR block and continue until the end address is reached.
 Likewise when the end of the first DPR is reached, the transmitter continues with the beginning of the second DPR.